-Defining an appropriate sizing for the machines in a MetalK8s cluster strongly depends on the selected architecture and the expected future variations to this architecture.
+Sizing the machines in a MetalK8s cluster depends on the selected architecture and anticipated changes.
 Refer to the documentation of the applications planned to run in the deployed cluster before completing the sizing, as their needs will compete with the cluster's.

-Each role, describing a group of services, requires a certain amount of resources for it to run properly.
+Each role, describing a group of services, requires a certain amount of resources to run properly.
 If multiple roles are used on a single Node, these requirements add up.

-Role Services CPU RAM Required storage Recom- mended storage bootstrap Package repositories, 1 2 Sufficient space for the prod- container registries, core GB uct ISO archives Salt master etcd etcd database for K8s 0.5 1 1 GB for /var/lib/etcd API core GB master K8s API, scheduler, and 0.5 1 controllers core GB infra Monitoring services, 0.5 2 10 GB partition for Ingress controllers core GB Prometheus 1 GB parti- tion for Alertmanager requirements Salt minion, Kubelet 0.2 0.5 40 GB root partition 100 GB or common to any core GB more for / Node var
+Role Services CPU RAM Required Storage Recom- mended

+Storage

+bootstrap Package repositories, 1 2 Sufficient space for the prod-

+container registries, Salt core GB uct ISO archives

+master

+etcd etcd database for the 0.5 1 1 GB for /var/lib/etcd

+K8s API core GB

+master K8s API, scheduler, and 0.5 1

+controllers core GB

+infra Monitoring services, 0.5 2 10 GB partition for

+Ingress controllers core GB Prometheus 1 GB parti-

+tion for Alertmanager

+require- Salt minion, Kubelet 0.2 0.5 40 GB root partition 100 GB or

+mentscommon core GB more for

+toany Node /var

-These numbers are not accounting for highly unstable workloads or other sources of unpredictable load on the cluster services, and it is recommended to provide an additional 50% of resources as a safety margin.
+These numbers do not account for highly unstable workloads or other sources of unpredictable load on the cluster services.
+Providing a safety margin of an additional 50% of resources is recommended.

-Consider the official recommendations for etcd sizing as the stability of a MetalK8s installation depends strongly on the backing etcd stability (see this note for more details).
-Prometheus and Alertmanager also require storage, as explained in this section.
+Consider the official recommendations for etcd sizing, as the stability of a MetalK8s installation depends on the stability of the backing etcd (see the etcd section for more details).
+Prometheus and Alertmanager also require storage, as explained in Provision Storage for Prometheus Services.